tamasczako/crypto-test/README.md

 # CryptoTest

+The newest version is on the main branch, please clone the project from it.

 Before you run it with `ng serve` you have to install the necessary packages with `npm install`.

 ## Development server